satoruisaka/TwistedCollab/README.md

 - **Skill Library** — all registered skills loaded from `skills/*.yaml`; click a card to select
 - **Parameters** — dynamically rendered form for each skill's declared parameters
   - `str` / `int` → text or number input with min/max constraints
+  - `str` with `allowed_values` → dropdown select
+  - `text` → multi-line textarea (for pasting content)
   - `dict` (e.g. `search_scope`) → compact 2-column checkbox grid, one checkbox per key (mirrors the Search Scope layout in the Search tab)
+  - Parameters with `linked_to` → file picker whose list auto-populates when its linked source-type dropdown changes
 - **Run Skill** — disabled while a job is running (single-run guard)
 - **Recent Jobs** — last 5 jobs with status badge; click a completed job to restore its output